 Physicists attempt to understand the fundamental mathematical relationships that govern natural phenomena and apply those relationships to exciting problems.
-Studying physics is mainly because you are curious about how the world works.
-In addition to that knowledge, you gain beneficial skills that make you attractive to various employers.
+Students who choose physics are curious about how the world works.
+In addition to the knowledge, students will gain beneficial skills that are attractive to various employers.
 Physics trains you to become an expert problem solver.
 It also develops technical writing and presentation skills, as well as teamwork.